jan-glx/pertInv/README.md

-## pertINV - An R package to reproduce the analysis and figures presented in my master thesis
+## pertInv - An R package to reproduce the analysis and figures presented in my master thesis

 ### Usage
 ```